General Introduction to Ocean Accounts

 3.1 Sustainable development of the ocean

-Sustainable ocean development specifically applies these principles, goals and targets to marine and coastal environments, which cover 71% of Earth's surface, hold 97% of its water, and support 80% of its life forms[2].
-SDG 14 "Life Below Water" directly addresses ocean sustainability, though the ocean contributes to numerous other SDGs related to poverty alleviation, food security, climate action, and economic growth[3].
+The ocean makes this challenge both urgent and uniquely complex.
+Marine and coastal environments cover 71% of Earth's surface, hold 97% of its water, and support 80% of its life forms[2].
+SDG 14 "Life Below Water" directly addresses ocean sustainability, but the ocean also underpins numerous other SDGs related to poverty alleviation, food security, climate action, and economic growth[3].
+In practice, this means decisions about fisheries management simultaneously affect food security, employment, biodiversity, and climate resilience.

-From an operational perspective, sustainable development requires maintaining or enhancing the assets (capital) that are necessary for long-term development.
-These include not only produced and financial capital but critically, natural capital--which the 2025 SNA defines as the combination of natural resources (such as mineral and energy resources, biological resources, and water resources, recognised within the integrated framework of national accounts) and ecosystem assets (spatially defined areas of ecosystems, measured through SEEA Ecosystem Accounting)[4][5][6].
+From an operational standpoint, sustainable development requires maintaining or enhancing the assets that future generations will need.
+These include not only produced and financial capital but critically, natural capital -- which the 2025 SNA defines as the combination of natural resources (such as mineral and energy resources, biological resources, and water resources, recognised within the integrated framework of national accounts) and ecosystem assets (spatially defined areas of ecosystems, measured through SEEA Ecosystem Accounting)[4][5][6].
 The 2025 SNA formally locates natural capital within a broader multiple-capitals framework for assessing wellbeing and sustainability, alongside produced capital, human capital, and social capital (Chapters 2, 34 and 35)[6:1].

-Sustainable ocean development entails three interconnected objectives: (1) advancing ocean-based economic activities that provide sustainable livelihoods, (2) ensuring equitable distribution of benefits across society, and (3) conserving and enhancing marine ecosystems and their ecological processes[9].
-This balanced approach recognizes the ocean as a complex socio-ecological system where environmental health underpins both economic productivity and social wellbeing.
+In concrete terms, sustainable ocean development entails three interconnected objectives: (1) advancing ocean-based economic activities that provide sustainable livelihoods, (2) ensuring equitable distribution of benefits across society, and (3) conserving and enhancing marine ecosystems and their ecological processes[9].
+These three objectives are inseparable -- a fishery that collapses undermines both economic output and coastal community wellbeing, while a conservation policy that ignores livelihoods will lack the social support needed for long-term success.

 3.2 Information requirements for sustainable development decision-making

-Efforts to measure progress Beyond GDP are also now recognized in a range of decisions of international organisations, and intergovernmental commitments.
-For example SDG 15.9 and the Montreal-Kunming Global Biodiversity Framework both call for the integration of ecosystem and biodiversity values into national and local planning processes, poverty alleviation strategies and accounts.
+The need for better measurement is now embedded in international commitments.
+SDG 15.9 and the Montreal-Kunming Global Biodiversity Framework both call for the integration of ecosystem and biodiversity values into national and local planning processes, poverty alleviation strategies and accounts.
 SDG 17.19 calls for the development of measures of progress to complement GDP, and statistical capacity building to that end.
-Concerning ocean accounts specifically, Decisions 15/24 (2022) and 16/1 (2024) of the Convention on Biological Diversity States Parties calls on countries to implement ocean accounts as a basis for conservation and sustainable management of marine resources and islands.
+Concerning ocean accounts specifically, Decisions 15/24 (2022) and 16/1 (2024) of the Convention on Biological Diversity States Parties call on countries to implement ocean accounts as a basis for conservation and sustainable management of marine resources and islands.

-The information needed for sustainable ocean development decisions must address three critical questions[12]:
+What would a decision-maker actually need to know?
+The information requirements for sustainable ocean development come down to three critical questions[12]:

-- What is the current economic output or production from ocean-related activities?
+1. What is the current economic output from ocean-related activities?
+This tells you the scale and composition of the ocean economy.

-- What benefits (and disbenefits) do people and communities derive from the ocean and how are these distributed?
+2. What benefits (and disbenefits) do people and communities derive from the ocean, and how are these distributed?
+This tells you who gains, who loses, and whether ocean development is equitable.

-Answering these questions requires multiple indicators and knowledge spanning different domains.
-For example: ocean production indicators measure economic output from ocean activities.
+Answering these questions requires multiple indicators spanning different domains.
+Ocean production indicators measure economic output from ocean activities.
 Ocean income indicators assess the benefits people receive from the ocean, including physical measures of ecosystem services and monetary measures that can be disaggregated across population segments.
 Changes in ocean balance sheets provide sustainability indicators by tracking changes in natural capital assets over time.

 Beyond these headline indicators, decision-makers need information on specific relationships between human activities and the marine environment, including:

-These information requirements demand structured approaches to data integration, processing, and presentation that can handle complex, multi-dimensional relationships while providing clear signals to guide policy choices[13].
+These information requirements demand structured approaches to data integration, processing, and presentation -- approaches that can handle complex, multi-dimensional relationships while providing clear signals to guide policy choices[13].

 3.3 Definition and scope of Ocean Accounts

 The framework covers marine and coastal areas within national jurisdictions (territorial waters, exclusive economic zones, continental shelves) and can be applied to particular areas within these zones (e.g., bays, protected areas).
-It is also applicable to activities functionally connected with but spatially separate from the ocean (e.g. nutrient pollution), and to areas beyond national jurisdiction though with added conceptual challenges.
+It is also applicable to activities functionally connected with but spatially separate from the ocean (e.g. nutrient pollution from inland agriculture), and to areas beyond national jurisdiction though with added conceptual challenges.

 Ocean Accounts are not merely collections of ocean-related statistics.
 Rather, they provide a coherent structure that: